 Through that period of time, To Ink in it’s many forms and iterations, remained an outlet, a digital collection of my desperation, my successes and many failures, and a way to feel like my voice was being cast out to relieve the inner turmoil and conflict I was feeling.
 The spoken word pieces I did, for all their terrible editing and poor quality still help me honestly recall the emotional madness I was going through, and I truly hope somewhere, someone has read/heard these pieces and felt a connection that helped them endure a trial of their own.

 I write as honestly and openly as I can because I have not always been so forthcoming.
 Today I find my integrity and ethics are in line with my desire to continue exploring the weirdness inside my mind, and a willingness to share what and how my experiences have taught me.
 This blog helped keep me alive in some very dark periods, and today is helping me grow into a better human.

 Thank you for reading, interacting, commenting, or just browsing – it means the world to me and I am truly grateful for every person who has taken the time out of their day to let a little part of me into their lives.

 -Skye (Melting Neurons)

-Melting Neurons resides in Wenatchee, WA where he lives with his wife, dog and stuffed owl.
-They hail from Bend, OR originally, except the dog, who’s a Texan death row survivor.
+Melting Neurons resides in WA circumnavigating the Wenatchee area in a trailer, hopefully still with his semi-psychopathic (reformed) dog.
+He hails from Bend, OR originally, except the dog, who’s a Texan death row survivor.
 His writing centers around a lifetime filled with adventures in schizoaffective bipolar, addiction, homelessness, business ownership, marriage, and all the ups and downs between.
-He is a writer and editor for the Sudden Denouement Literary Collective and enrolled in college studying English while working full time in the technology industry.
+He is a writer and editor for the Sudden Denouement Literary Collective and enrolled in college.